zooniverse/front-end-monorepo/packages/lib-classifier/src/plugins/drawingTools/README.md

 - _isValid (boolean)_ Read only.
 True if any required validations pass for this mark (eg. minimum length for a line.)
 - _tool (Tool)_ Read only.
 A reference to the tool that created this mark.
 - _addAnnotation(task, value)_ Add `value` to the annotation for `task`, which should be a valid task for this mark.
+- _x (number)_ Read only.
+X position of the mark's centre, in SVG coordinates relative to the subject image.
+Override this if `mark.x` should refer to a different position eg. the mark's top left corner for rectangles.
+- _y (number)_ Read only.
+Y position of the mark's centre, in SVG coordinates relative to the subject image.
+Override this if `mark.y` should refer to a different position eg. the mark's top left corner for rectangles.

 All marks should extend the Mark model by implementing the following views and actions:
 - _coords (Object { x, y })_ Read only.
 Returns the `{ x, y }` coords for this mark.
 - _deleteButtonPosition(scale) (Object { x, y })_ Given the image scale, return the `{ x, y }` position for this mark's delete button.
 - _toolComponent (React.Component)_ Read only.
 Returns the React component used to render this mark.
+- _x_center_ (number)_ x position of the mark's centre, in SVG coordinates relative to the subject image.
+- _y_center_ (number)_ y position of the mark's centre, in SVG coordinates relative to the subject image.
 - _initialDrag({ x, y })_ Called on drag when first creating the mark. `{ x, y }` are the new position of the dragged pointer in the frame of the subject image.
 - _initialPosition({ x, y })_ Called on initial click/tap when creating the mark. `{ x, y }` are the position of the pointer in the frame of the subject image.
 - _move(difference)_ Called on drag when moving the mark. `difference` is the change in position since the last move: `{ x, y }`.